Just like humans, a camel's length of life can vary. But with great love and care, camels can easily live up to about thirty-five years.

 While trying to recall our most frequently asked camel questions, our own resident artist and camel handler, Tricia Krussow, came up with a super cute sketch... that's when we knew this had to be a t-shirt!

-If you'd like to show off your camel knowledge with some fun flare, you can click the link below!
-All of your support helps fund the care of our own camels.
+If you'd like to show off your camel knowledge with some fun flare, you can click the link below and be notified when we make this limited addition T-shirt available again!

 Yes, yes, a thousand times yes!
 They are highly intelligent and communicative animals.
 They have a very involved social hierarchy that utilizes vocalizations and body language to communicate.